maker-ATOM/Python-ROS/ROS2/README.md

 ```

 ### Transforms

+tf2 is the transform library, which lets the user keep track of multiple coordinate frames over time. tf2 maintains the relationship between coordinate frames in a tree structure buffered in time and lets the user transform points, vectors, etc. between any two coordinate frames at any desired point in time.

+tf2 can operate in a distributed system.

 Publishing static transforms is useful to define the relationship between a robot base and its sensors or non-moving parts.
 When there no relative motion between the parts through operations of robot.

 Ideally to broadcast transforms we need not to create a script to do so, either we can use direct terminal to publish static transform,